SaxiKatt Norwegian Forest Cattery

 The Breeding Programme

-We do not breed for breeders or to please show judges.
-Our aim is to produce the most beautiful, healthy, well behaved (mostly) and emotionally responsive pets.
+I do not breed for breeders or to please show judges.
+My aim is to produce the most beautiful, healthy, well behaved (mostly) and emotionally responsive pets.
 Kittens that will become at one with you and your household and provide you with years of love & happiness.
-There are champions and grand champions in our bloodlines however our breeding programme is based on feedback from our kitten owners and our own experience.
-Other than our studs all our cats live in the house with us.
-We believe that this creates cats and therefore kittens that are loving and love to be in human company.
-This is supported by our visitors through the years.
+There are champions and grand champions in my bloodlines however my breeding programme is based on feedback from my kitten owners and my own experience.
+Other than my studs all my cats live in the house with me and my long suffering husband.
+I believe that this creates cats and therefore kittens that are loving and love to be in human company.
+This is supported by my visitors through the years.
 The studs don’t miss out either.
-You will often find one of us nodding off, cuddling a stud in their cozy, heated chalets.
+You will often find me nodding off, cuddling a stud in their cosy, heated chalets.

 Cat Shows

-Not a big issue for us but we do not show our cats.
-Respect to the breeders who do however our cats do not like to travel.
+Not a big issue for me as i do not show my cats.
+Respect to the breeders who do however my cats do not like to travel.
 I will not put my cats through an unnecessary trip that they will hate so that I can win a ribbon.
-I know my cats are beautiful and that is all I need together with the lovely feedback we get from our visitors and kitten owners.
+I know my cats are beautiful pedigrees and that is all I need together with the lovely feedback I get from our visitors and kitten owners.